Jane Boleyn, Viscountess Rochford: Literature

+Film and TV

-In the 1970 BBC series The Six Wives of Henry VIII starring Keith Michell as Henry, Sheila Burrell portrayed Lady Rochford in several segments throughout the programme, primarily in the segments concerning Anne Boleyn and Catherine Howard.
-In the 2003 British 2-part television drama Henry VIII, Lady Rochford was played by Kelly Hunter.
-She appeared opposite Helena Bonham Carter as Anne Boleyn, Ray Winstone as Henry VIII and Emily Blunt as Catherine Howard.
+In the 1970 BBC series The Six Wives of Henry VIII starring Keith Michell as Henry, Sheila Burrell portrayed Lady Rochford.

+In the 2003 TV drama Henry VIII, Lady Rochford was played by Kelly Hunter.
 In the film adaptation of Philippa Gregory's novel The Other Boleyn Girl, Jane Boleyn (played by Juno Temple) was a minor character.
 In both these representations, Jane was shown as being a political tool in the hands of her husband's uncle, the Duke of Norfolk, although the presentation of her in The Other Boleyn Girl was more sympathetic.
+In the 2003 TV adaptation of Gregory's novel, Jane was played by Zoe Waites.

-Jane is also represented on seasons two to four of the Showtime series The Tudors, by Joanne King opposite Padraic Delaney as her husband George.
-In this version, their marriage is miserable, with both pressured into it by their parents and Jane finding it increasingly humiliating to put up with her husband's love affair with Mark Smeaton.
-They are shown frequently arguing and there is one incident of marital rape, which has no factual basis.
+Jane is also represented in seasons two to four of the Showtime series The Tudors, by Joanne King with Padraic Delaney playing her husband George.
+In this version, their marriage is miserable, with both pressured into it by their parents and Jane finding it increasingly humiliating to put up with her husband's affair with Mark Smeaton.
+They are shown frequently arguing and there is one incident of marital rape.
 However, Jane is not shown as hating Anne and so her betrayal of the Boleyns is motivated by her hatred of George.
-She befriends Jane Seymour when she is queen and is made her lady-in-waiting and remains a close friend until Queen Jane's death.
-She remains chief lady-in-waiting to Anne of Cleves and Catherine Howard.
-She eventually enters into a sexual relationship with Thomas Culpeper (a detail invented for the series).
-She is responsible for instigating the affair between Culpeper and Catherine, motivated both by a desire to keep Culpeper (who has a pathological obsession with the young queen) and out of a hatred for Catherine, whom she sees as grossly inferior to Jane Seymour and even Anne of Cleves.
+She befriends Jane Seymour when she becomes Queen, is made her lady-in-waiting and remains a close friend until Queen Jane's death.
+She remains chief lady-in-waiting, first to Anne of Cleves and then Katherine Howard.
+She eventually enters into a sexual relationship with Thomas Culpeper, for which there is no known historical basis.
+She facilitates the affair between Culpeper and Katherine, motivated both by a desire to keep Culpeper (who has a pathological obsession with the young Queen) and out of contempt for Katherine.

 In Wolf Hall, a TV mini-series adaptation of the historical novel by Hilary Mantel, she was played by Jessica Raine.
+Her portrayal, while consistent with negative depictions of her, also stems from the disrespect and neglect she is shown experiencing from both Anne and George Boleyn, which makes her a ready accomplice to the intrigues of Thomas Cromwell.

+In Wolf Hall: The Mirror and the Light, she was played by Lydia Leonard.
+Lydia Leonard starred in the stage adaptation of Hilary Mantel's Bring Up the Bodies.